 Fundamental to the human condition is the tendency to be egocentric, whereby we elevate our own little perspective to be the paramount of truth, all while discounting the valid perspectives of other truth seekers of God.
 Each person may have a genuine revelation from the Word & Spirit of God, yet runs with it to an extreme so it cannot be reconciled with the revelations which others have brought to the other extreme.
 Thus we have the same kind of schisms the Apostle Paul rebuked the Corinthians for.

-Such narcissistic tendencies lead us to inventing unnecessary factions in which we are pressured to assume a set categorical stance of this side or that side – each side holding tight to their own ‘pet doctrine’ – or idol, which seals the door shut to any new and challenging information.
+Such egocentric tendencies lead us to inventing unnecessary factions in which we are pressured to assume a set categorical stance of this side or that side – each side holding tight to their own ‘pet doctrine’ – or idol, which seals the door shut to any new and challenging information.
 Such a propensity not only leads to the Church splintering off into different sects, but devolving into full blowing cults!
 Satan, being well aware of this dialectic dynamic, exploits it with further agitation and discord to generate a raging inferno of clashing views.

 By maintaining humility – coupled with a larger and more well-rounded view of God, we may resist such discord and division in the Church – while rejoicing in the abundance of revelations others have to offer along with our own; which enables us to gain more of a panoramic perspective as opposed to a compartmentalized view.